Level-set based design of Wang tiles for modelling complex microstructures: Tile design using level-set functions

 \section{Tile design using level-set functions}

-As mentioned in the Introduction, Random Sequential Adsorption (RSA)\footnote{Sometimes, the term Random Sequential Addition, e.g.~\citep{talbot_random_1991}, is used interchangeably.} is one of the most frequent algorithms for generating particle packings and microstructural geometries in general.
-It follows a simple idea of throwing particles of an arbitrary shape in a given domain and keeping those that do not overlap with previously placed ones.
-In its original setting, however, the algorithm poses a critical drawback for higher volume fractions: the success rate of accepting the particle position rapidly decays in later stages, because the majority of the randomly selected positions collide with the already placed particles.
+As mentioned in \Sref{sec:state_of_the_art}, Random Sequential Adsorption (RSA)\footnote{Sometimes, the term Random Sequential Addition, e.g.~\citep{talbot_random_1991}, is used interchangeably.} is one of the most frequent algorithms for generating particle packings and microstructural geometries.
+It follows the simple idea of throwing particles of an arbitrary shape into a given domain and keeping those that do not overlap with previously placed ones.
+In its original setting, however, the algorithm poses a critical drawback for higher volume fractions: the success rate for accepting the particle position rapidly decays in later stages, because the majority of the randomly selected positions collide with the already placed particles.
 Optimally, the remedy would be to sample the new particle position directly from a domain that is certified to result in a non-overlapping composition.

-To provide such a remedy, Sonon and coworkers~\cite{sonon_unified_2012,sonon_level-set_2013,sonon_advanced_2015,massart_level_2017} adopted the implicit, level-set-based description of a microstructural geometry and demonstrated that it enables---in addition to the desired sampling from a valid domain loci---generating complex microstructural geometries (such as open and closed foams) in a unified framework, using suitable morphing operations.
-Moreover, both features are independent: if a particle packing is the desired output, the morphing operations can be neglected; and, on the other hand, any distribution of points or particles obtained by different packing methods can serve as the input for the morphing operations.
+Several such remedies have been listed in~\Sref{sec:state_of_the_art}.
+Here, we recall the approach of Sonon et al., because we have extended their methodology to Wang tiles.
+Sonon et al.~\cite{sonon_unified_2012,sonon_level-set_2013,sonon_advanced_2015,massart_level_2017} adopted the implicit, level-set-based description of a microstructural geometry and demonstrated that it enables---in addition to the desired sampling from a valid domain loci---generating complex microstructural geometries (such as open and closed foams) in a unified framework, using suitable morphing operations.
+Moreover, both features are independent: if a particle packing is the desired output, the morphing operations can be neglected.
+On the other hand, any distribution of points or particles obtained by different packing methods can serve as the input for the morphing operations.

-In the rest of this section, we recall individual steps of their framework and introduce necessary modifications facilitating the compatibility constraints arising in the concept of Wang tiles.
-For the sake of clarity, all procedures are presented in the two-dimensional setting, with comments on three-dimensional problems when necessary. \Sref{sec:results} then presents both two- and three-dimensional results.
+In the the remainder of \Sref{sec:level_set}, we revise individual steps from the Sonon et al.'s framework and introduce necessary modifications facilitating the compatibility constraints arising in the concept of Wang tiles.
+For the sake of clarity, all procedures are presented in the two-dimensional setting with comments about three-dimensional problems when necessary. \Sref{sec:results} then presents both two- and three-dimensional results.